codingMustache/codingMustache/README.md

 ## Joke of the Day

-This furniture store keeps emailing me, all I wanted was one night stand!
+I ate a clock yesterday.
+It was so time consuming.

 ## Home Server Up-Time